truongmm/SimpleTweets/README.md

 * [x] While composing a tweet, user can see a character counter with characters remaining for tweet out of 140
 * [x] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
+* [x] User can tap a tweet to display a "detailed" view of that tweet
 * [x] Improve the user interface and theme the app to feel "twitter branded"
 * [x] Compose activity is replaced with a modal overlay